Summer Research Programs

 |Oklahoma Panhandle State University||University of Central Oklahoma||Rogers State University|

 |Northeastern State University|

-Students enrolled Oklahoma state regional colleges and community colleges are eligible to apply after completing two years of undergraduate study or 30 hours of community college credit.
-The program provides a stipend.
+Students enrolled in Oklahoma state regional colleges and community colleges are eligible to apply after completing two years of undergraduate study or 30 hours of community college credit.
+Additionally, the program provides a stipend.

 Native American Research Center for Health (NARCH) Student Development Program

 The NIH and the Indian Health Service fund this research program.
 It supports American Indian undergraduate students in their pursuit of biomedical research careers.
 Undergraduate American Indian students are recruited from Oklahoma and across the US.
 Six students are accepted each summer, and a stipend is provided.
 Selection is by a committee of OUHSC faculty and representatives from the Chickasaw and Cherokee Tribes.
 NARCH mentor labs are focused on research relevant to American Indian health issues.

 The Stephenson Cancer Center Summer Research Scholars Program

 This program was established in 2010 and is a CTR-infused program to allow outstanding undergraduate students to perform mentored cancer-related research.
 Students must have completed between 60 and 100 credit hours of undergraduate study.
 The program accepts up to ten students per year and provides a stipend.